maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 You're unaware of the constant nudging you receive from ideas formed in your unconscious mind.

+Our subconscious seems distant but is always pulling and pushing us in different directions.
+One study showed washing our hands can subconsciously make us feel less guilty for past crimes.

+**Priming:** when a stimulus from the past affects the way you behave and think, or the way you perceive more stimulus later on.
+All perceptions set off a chain of related mental ideas, consciously or subconsciously.

 > Priming works only if you aren't aware of it, and those who depend on priming to put food on the table work very hard to keep their influence hidden.

+Your attention is normally focused in so many areas at once, there's plenty of chances for priming.
+You're most vulnerable when your mental autopilot is on, or when you're in unfamiliar circumstances.

 Look for things meant to be flashy or get your attention in certain situations.
 It may be to keep you distracted from different primers being placed around them that you still see enough to affect you.
+Advertiser and businesses throw lots of media and content at you to prime you to see them favorably.

+You can take advantage of priming by building positive environments for yourself.
+They'll help bring more positive nudges into your life.
+You can also prime people by making good first impressions, and accepting the power of rituals and rites of passage.

 ## Confabulation